HowieWork/lunch-break/posts/time-cannot-be-managed-why-are-the-elites-still-mentioning-time-management-part-2.md

    What do I want to accomplish today?
    How much time do I have to do these things?
    Can I do some work that is not important to me and do it at other times?
-   Is there a logical order between the work I need to get done? 【picture】
+   Is there a logical order between the work I need to get done?
 3. Learn to do things in batches: As you plan each day's work, you can group things together at the same time or in the same place or in the same way.
-   "Take time to think, but when the time to act comes, stop thinking and start attacking" Napoleon [Picture]
+   "Take time to think, but when the time to act comes, stop thinking and start attacking" Napoleon

 ### Make a to-do list

 A to-do list is a physical product that reflects all your planning and preparation.
-David Allen, "One way to develop a peaceful mind is to build a system of information gathering and processing" [image] A to-do list is like a system through which you can manage almost everything you need along the way in one place.
+David Allen, "One way to develop a peaceful mind is to build a system of information gathering and processing"
+A to-do list is like a system through which you can manage almost everything you need along the way in one place.

 Here Ro would like to recommend another book "The Power of Time: A Mature Mechanism That Allows You to Get More Done" by Brian Tracy.